The Thirty-Year Problem

 What happens to all of that?

-The average senior partner at a mid-sized law firm carries 30+ years of institutional memory.
-Client preferences.
-Negotiation patterns.
-The real story behind deals that closed (or didn't).
-The unwritten rules of how things actually work.
+The typical senior partner at a mid-sized law firm has over 30 years of institutional knowledge.
+Client preferences, negotiation tactics, and the true story behind deals that either closed or fell through.
+The unspoken rules of how things actually operate.

 None of it is in your document management system.
-Most of it has never been written down.
-And when that partner walks out for the last time, it's gone.
+Most of it has never been documented.
+And when that partner leaves for the last time, it's gone.

-This isn't a hypothetical.
-The legal profession is facing a demographic cliff.
+This isn't hypothetical.
+The legal profession faces a demographic cliff.
 Nearly 40% of law firm partners are over 55.
-The great retirement wave isn't coming.
-It's here.
+The great retirement wave isn't coming — it's already here.

 The Hidden Cost Nobody Calculates

-Law firms obsess over billable hours, realization rates, and origination credits.
-But almost no one tracks the cost of lost institutional knowledge.
+Law firms focus heavily on billable hours, realization rates, and origination credits.
+However, almost no one measures the cost of losing institutional knowledge.

 Let's make it concrete.

 A senior partner retires.
 Six months later, a longtime client calls with a question about a deal from 2015.
-The associate assigned to the account has to start from scratch.
-Bills for research that's already been done.
-The client notices.
-They start taking calls from other firms.
+The associate assigned to the account has to start from scratch, resulting in bills for research that's already been done.
+The client notices this, and they start taking calls from other firms.

-Or: A new partner makes a strategic decision that contradicts an unwritten understanding with a key client, because no one told them about the understanding.
-Because the person who knew is playing golf in Scottsdale now.
+Alternatively: A new partner makes a strategic decision that conflicts with an unwritten understanding with a key client because no one informed them about that understanding.
+The person who knew is currently playing golf in Scottsdale.

 These costs don't show up on any report.
 But they're real.
 And they compound.